 The benefits of designing an eco-friendly bathroom span beyond protecting the health and safety of you and your family.
 Happy home, happy planet!
-Read on to discover simple swaps you can make today to make your bathroom a little more green.
+Read on to discover simple swaps you can make today to make your bathroom a little more green with our favorite Eco-Friendly Bath Products.

 When you’re looking for eco-friendly alternatives for rugs, towels, and other textiles, there are a few specific types of materials to look for.
 There are also good questions to ask manufacturers depending upon just how ‘green’ you want to get.
 At a minimum, look for textiles made of bamboo, nettle (bamboo’s lesser known cousin), or soy to maximize resistance to mold and mildew.
 Also check to be sure they’re treated without flame retardants or anything else that may cause off-gassing.